In California, a staggering 65% of young people with depression are not receiving the treatment they need due to a lack of accessible services.

 Supporting Mental and Behavioral Health

 Mending Matters gives students the opportunity to speak openly about their experiences in a confidential and safe environment.
-It’s work is helping students, parents and caregivers, and school officials understand the acuity of mental and behavioral health issues in local middle and high schools.
+Its work is helping students, parents and caregivers, and school officials understand the acuity of mental and behavioral health issues in local middle and high schools.

 Youth Supporting Youth